rcpoison/steam-scraper/README.md

 # steam-scraper
-Scrapes game data from the Steam shop API and adds categories from the shop categories and genres.
+Scrapes categories/genres/user tags from the Steam shop API/store pages and adds them as categories in the Steam client.

 ![Categories](/steamCategories.jpg?raw=true "Categories")